abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

 This application solves the challenge of analyzing multilingual customer feedback at scale.
 It features:

 - **Multilingual Support**: Accept feedback in any language with automatic language detection
-- **AI-Powered Analysis**: Google Gemini 2.5 Pro translates text to English and classifies sentiment (positive/neutral/negative)
+- **AI-Powered Analysis**: Google AI cloud translates text to English and classifies sentiment (positive/neutral/negative), with admin option to select the model to be used from the supported models list.
 - **Real-time Dashboard**: Interactive pie charts, statistics, and filterable feedback lists
 - **Product Management**: Track feedback across multiple products
 - **Secure Admin Panel**: JWT-based authentication with sliding token expiration